SMNava02/Namaste-React/README.md

 # Namaste React
-React application.
-This is a playground project for POCs of new react libraries/frameworks.
+This is a React playground project for POCs of new libraries/frameworks.

 # Parcel (Refer parceljs.org)
 - Dev build